Mullen-Zen/Karp/ReadMe.md

 Feel free to skim [this file](./Documentation.md) for an overview of the language and its properties.

 Special thanks to the one and only [Clownvis](https://clownvistotherescue.com/) (yes, as in Clown Elvis) for providing amazing background entertainment to work to with this project.
-Please go find this man online if you want to brighten your day a little and add some whimsy.
+Please go find this man online if you want to brighten your day a little and add some whimsy to your life.